jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 this method is used to get the chat between two users.

 Parameters:
-- $from_email: string the email of the user looking at his/hers chat
+- $from_email: string the email of the user looking at his/her chat
 - $to_email: string name of the user chatting to

-The method returns array of messages.
+The method returns an array of messages.
 ```php
     public function getAllMessagesU2U(string $from_email, string $to_email): array
     {